ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 change parameters or to rotate secret values like collector HPKE configuration or the VDAF verification key is to configure a new task.

-## Resource URIs
+## Resource URLs

 DAP is defined in terms of "resources", such as reports ({{upload-flow}}), aggregation jobs ({{aggregate-flow}}), and collection jobs ({{collect-flow}}).
-Each resource has an associated URI.
-Resource URIs are specified by a sequence of string literals and variables.
+Each resource has an associated URL.
+Resource URLs are specified by a sequence of string literals and variables.
 Variables are expanded into strings according to the following rules:

-* Variables `{leader}` and `{helper}` are replaced with the base URL of the Leader and Helper respectively (the base URL is defined in
+* Variables `{leader}` and `{helper}` are replaced with the base API URL of the Leader and Helper respectively (the base URLs are defined in
   {{task-configuration}}).
 * Variables `{task-id}`, `{aggregation-job-id}`, and `{collection-job-id}` are replaced with the task ID ({{task-configuration}}), aggregation job ID